FlorinDorneanu/biotop-aquascaping/README.md

 ## Structure

 This website will consists of four pages:
-* A Home page, with a small description and a "services" button;
+* A Home page, with a small description and a button with hover property that sends the user to services page;
 * A Services page which will contain three services that the business has to offer;
 * A Benefits page that lists the benefits of having an aquascape aquarium;
-* A Contact page with a form to get in touch with "Biotope Aquascaping".
+* A Contact page that has a form which makes it easy to get in touch with the aquascapers from Biotope Aquascaping.

 ## Skeleton